robertmasters/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 - [ ] Create a forked copy of this project
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Start with the provided todo application
+- [ ] Start with the provided todos application
 - [ ] Push commits: `git push -u origin <firstName-lastName>`
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly